aparmendariz/mcf_docs/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 Given a fixed choice of previous partitions, the problem of finding an optimal solution simplifies to solving two subproblems:

-- finding optimal left and right subtrees.
+- Finding optimal left and right subtrees.

 Once we have reached a terminal node, we are no longer allowed to perform splits of the feature space and the treatment which maximises the score of all observations in the respective leaf is chosen.

-This recursive approach breaks down the problem into smaller, more manageable subproblems, facilitating the overall solution.
+This recursive approach breaks down the problem into smaller, more manageable subproblems, easing the overall solution.

 Notation
 ----------------------------

-Before we delve into the solution method for finding the optimal policy tree (Tree-search Exact Algorithm), let's introduce some notation:
+Before we delve into the solution method to find the optimal policy tree (Tree-search Exact Algorithm), let's introduce some notation:

 - :math:`i=1, \ldots, n`: are :math:`n` observations
 - :math:`p_1`: number of ordered features